Healthy You - Every Day

 Stop the spread

-If you do end contract the flu, Burger says there are ways to avoid spreading the virus to others:
+If you do end up contracting the flu, there are ways to avoid spreading the virus to others, Burger says:

 • Stay home.